-Dairy foods are good sources of proteins, vitamins and minerals - especially calcium.
-They include milk, cheese, yoghurt and fromage frais.
+Dairy foods are good sources of proteins, vitamins and minerals, especially calcium.
+They include milk, cheese, paneer, yoghurt and fromage frais.
 Go for lower-sugar products if you can.

 Dairy alternatives include soy, oat or nut milks.
-If you use dairy alternatives, try to make sure they are unsweetened and have added calcium (fortified drinks).
+If you use dairy alternatives, try to make sure they are unsweetened and have added calcium.
+These are sometimes called fortified drinks.